sct-pipeline/contrast-agnostic-softseg-spinalcord/README.md

 In summary, once a new model is released, the GitHub actions workflow automatically generates the plots for monitoring the morphometric drift between various versions of the segmentation model.

+### Updates

+#### 2025-02-04

+* We have [released](https://github.com/sct-pipeline/contrast-agnostic-softseg-spinalcord/releases/tag/v3.1) an improved version of the model.
+The new model has been trained a wide variety of contrast and pathologies and works especially well on compressed spinal cords, MS lesions, etc.

+#### 2025-01-13

+* Our paper on proposing a contrast-agnostic soft segmentation of the spinal cord was accepted at Medical Image Analysis! 🎉.
+Please find the official version of the paper [here](https://www.sciencedirect.com/science/article/pii/S1361841525000210).